| |

 Before serving the smoked brisket, it needs to be rested for 1.5 to 2 hours in a dry, empty cooler wrapped in a layer of foil during which time, the juices will redistribute throughout the meat and it will end up being more juicy and tender than it would if you skipped this step.

-Place the brisket on a long piece of heavy duty foil..
+If the brisket isn't already wrapped, place the brisket on a long piece of heavy duty foil.

 Wrap the foil completely around the brisket..